Our role

 Instead, you’ll save these AVCs up in a separate pot that is just for you, currently administered by Scottish Widows.
 There are different rules about how you invest your AVCs and unlike the other two sections you do have a choice to make about how your money is invested.
 There is a default investment strategy for AVCs, but there is a range of investment options and you can pick from them if you want to.
 More information about AVC investment options is available in the AVC Handbook.

-The Collective Plan is expected to quickly build up millions and then billions of pounds, and how this money is invested can play an important role in the future of our society and planet.
+How the money in the Collective Plan is invested can play an important role in the future of our society and planet.

 We’re committed to a sustainable investment strategy, which considers the environmental, social and governance practices of the organisations the Collective Plan invests in, and the impact these investments have.
 This is part of our overall objective of considering long-term risks in order to optimise financial returns.